 Indigenous Traditional Knowledge and its importance to ecological science was a key finding.
-Indigenous participants emphasized that this information must come from the knowledge holders and that there is a need to be engaged and included at all steps of project development, implementation, and operation.
+Indigenous participants emphasized that this information must come from the Knowledge Holders and that there is a need to be engaged and included at all steps of project development, implementation, and operation.
 It is not an instrument to be used by proponents to bypass the inclusion of the community or its input.
+Host communities must be included to transfer knowledge and periodic reviews regarding waste.